Kriti-bit/SVM-Optimisation/README.md

 ## Results

-The convergence graph for the best sample was plotted for all accuracies obtained over the 1000 iterations.
+The convergence graph for the best sample, i.e. Sample 2, was plotted for all accuracies obtained over the 1000 iterations.
 The graph is shown below.
+The highest accuracy achieved was 0.926667.
+The best Kernel was 'rbf' and the best nu and epsilon values were 0.820904 and 0.141145 respectively.

 <br>